 In order to qualify for board certification in a particular specialty, individuals must first be licensed medical doctors.
-This requires 3-4 years of undergraduate college followed by four years of medical school.
+This requires three or four years of undergraduate college followed by four years of medical school.
 Each doctor must also complete a residency program, typically in the specialty in which he or she wants to gain board certification.

 During residency, candidates for specialty board certification provide hands-on patient care, often in a teaching hospital at a university.
 Some residencies also include lectures, conferences or seminars.
 After passing the certification exam, board-certified doctors keep their certification current through continuing medical education and by learning about new and developing medical practices.

 There are more than 100 specialties and sub-specialties in the medical profession.
 There are many certification boards, including the 24 overseen by the American Board of Medical Specialties.
 Each board sets its own process for applicants.
 Some of these are detailed below.